loreanvictor/nokss/docs/controls/buttons.md

 ### Icon Buttons

-Buttons with `aria-label` will be styled as icon buttons:
+Use `aria-label` to style buttons as icon buttons:

 ```html
 <button aria-label="send">➤</button>